SwingDev/RxSwiftAutoRetry/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the main directory first.
+To run the example project, clone the repo, and run `pod install` from the root project directory first.

 ## Requirements
 * iOS 8.0+